3 Women Who Were Pushed Out At Work, But Found Even Better Second Acts

 Years In Last Job: 6.5 years

 When did you realize you were getting pushed out?
-A co-worker and I were both called out of a team meeting to talk to the new marketing director.
-My co-worker went first, and when she didn’t return to the meeting after her touch base and I walked past her desk and she wasn’t there, either, I started to get a feeling.
-When I walked into the marketing director’s office and the human resources representative was sitting there, I knew my number was up.
+A coworker and I were both called out of a team meeting to talk to the new marketing director.
+My coworker went first, and when she didn’t return to the meeting after her touch base and I walked past her desk and she wasn’t there either, I started to get a feeling.
+When I walked into the marketing director’s office and the human-resources representative was sitting there, I knew my number was up.

 Advertisement

 How did you respond?
-I was working at publicly traded company, and I had survived two previous reductions in force.
+I was working at a publicly traded company, and I had survived two previous reductions in force.
 I felt like there was nothing I could do about it.
-My friend and co-worker, who is older than me and also was laid off, asked me if we should think about filing an age discrimination suit, but it was is a big corporation with a big legal department.
+My friend and coworker, who is older than me and also was laid off, asked me if we should think about filing an age-discrimination suit, but it was a big corporation with a big legal department.
 At this point in my career, I didn’t feel like doing battle, nor did I want the stress or the negativity of what I was pretty sure was a losing battle.

 How did you decide on your next steps?
 I knew I might have challenges finding a job at my age and at this point in my career in this market, but I was committed to staying in Fort Myers because my son was a senior in high school and my daughter is in college.
 Florida has a generous college scholarship program, and my fiancé has a business in the area.
 As soon as I left my old workplace, I started reaching out to people I knew.
-Within an hour I had a callback from a friend who is an editor telling me about a solid job possibility and offering me freelance opportunities at her magazine.
+Within an hour, I had a callback from a friend who is an editor, telling me about a solid job possibility and offering me freelance opportunities at her magazine.
 By that night, I had another freelance assignment with a national magazine.

 I also knew I would likely have to take a lower salary on any position I would find, because I was previously at a national company and wages were reflective of that.
 Local companies typically pay less.
-My plan was to line up as much freelance writing as possible for day to day expenses as I looked for a job.
+My plan was to line up as much freelance writing as possible for day-to-day expenses as I looked for a job.
 My intention was to use my severance to pay off debt, so I could live on less pay when I did get a job.
 I tried to look at my layoff as “the gift of time,” and had a goal of networking with five people and applying for five positions each day.
 I also gave myself the goal of cleaning out one drawer or area in my house daily, taking on a volunteer project at my church, and writing a personal letter to a friend every day.

 Advertisement

 What is the biggest lesson you learned?
 Setting daily goals kept me motivated and engaged and up early each day.
 I never allowed myself the luxury of feeling sorry for myself.
-I reconnected with a lot of people and really tried to look at being unemployed as a gift of time.
-I went to the gym, had lunch with friends, and finally got the t-shirts together for a quilt for my son for graduation.
+I reconnected with a lot of people.
+I went to the gym, had lunch with friends, and finally got the T-shirts together for a quilt for my son for graduation.
 I don’t know if I was lucky to find a new job in a little over a month, or if my attitude was a factor in that happening.

 What do you love about your job currently?
 This job is the perfect combination of everything I’ve done in my career.
 It combines my years of being a magazine editor and newspaper reporter with the digital marketing experience I received at my last job.
-The founder of the company is a woman the same age who tries to hire the best people for the needs of the company, instead of just filling an empty seat.
-She saw that my experience in the market working with the media, as well as my writing experience, would be a benefit to the public relations team, so she created a new title and job description that reflects my skills and experience.
+The founder of the company is a woman around the same age who tries to hire the best people for the needs of the company, instead of just filling an empty seat.
+She saw that my experience in the market working with the media, as well as my writing experience, would be a benefit to the public-relations team, so she created a new title and job description that reflect my skills and experience.
 It is also wonderful to be respected for the experience and skills I bring to the table, and to have younger members of the team say so.

 Name: Lisa Wells